 3. Oprah Winfrey traced her ancestry to Liberia

 The one and only, Oprah Winfrey had traced her ancestors back to Liberia.
 Her hometown is the Liberian region of Kpelle.
 The people live near Gbarnga in central Liberia.

 2. Liberia was the world's second Black Republic

 After Haiti, Liberia is the world’s second Black Republic.
 Within the early 1940s, Liberia formally declared warfare on Japan and Germany.
-Consequently, they later declared independence by the legislature in July 26, 1847.
+Consequently, they later declared independence by the legislature on July 26, 1847.
 As a result, Liberia became the first African republic to proclaim its independence.
-Without a doubt, it is Africa’s first and oldest modern republic.
+Without a doubt, it is Africa's first and oldest modern republic.